ndium/Ristete/README.md

 ## Description

 Ristete is a Tetris game designed for Android devices.
-This project was developed during my 2nd year of DUT in computer science using Android Studio.
+This project was developed in Java during my 2nd year of DUT in computer science using Android Studio.

 ## Features